-Ocean Climate Indicator Status Report: 2017
+Ocean Climate Indicator Status Report: 2021

-Follow this link to download our Ocean Climate Indicators Status Report for 2017 or read our synopsis below.
+Follow this link to download our Ocean Climate Indicators Status Report for 2019 or read our synopsis below.

-El Niño / Warm ocean year in 2017
+El Niño / Warm ocean year in 2019

-The spring transition that marks the beginning of the upwelling season in each year occurred about 4 days later than the average transition date in 2017.
+The spring transition that marks the beginning of the upwelling season in each year occurred about 10 days later than the average transition date (March 31st) in 2019.
 Spring transition dates have varied, with earlier dates observed in most years (2006-09, 2012-13), while some of the warmer years had later transition dates (e.g. 2005, 2010, 2016).